 Black Mountain Beauty- Local, organic, beauty, and household products with no plastic packaging. (shampoo bars, sunscreen, tooth powder, cleaning supplies, and more!)

-Meloria, which do not contain any plastic polymers.
+Meloria, which do not contain any plastic polymers and are recommended by Zero Waste Marin.

 - Wash in cold water to reduce overall energy consumption.